picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/claiming-a-bounty.md

 A strong claim makes verification straightforward.

-It respects the voters' time.
+It respects the bounty creator's time.

 It connects every piece of evidence to the bounty's requirements.